itomashe/RepData_PeerAssessment1/PA1_template.md

 ##  Max.   :806.00   Max.   :2012-11-30   Max.   :2355.0
 ##  NA's   :2304
 ```
-There are a total of 17,568 observations in this dataset.
+There are 17,568 observations in this dataset.
 Number of records with missing values is 2304.

 **Mean total number of steps taken per day**

 New data set pa_data_agg will be created to calculate the mean and median of the total number of steps taken per day

 ```r